 Protected project outcomes of the ABC Town Square development, renegotiating abbreviated timelines and right-sizing spending to deliver a 25% over-budget, building project to original targets only 4 weeks after the original deadline.

 Best Action Verbs For Executive Resumes.

-At the executive level, you’re expected to shift your attention away from day-to-day tactics.
+You’re expected to shift your attention away from day-to-day tactics at the executive level.
 To showcase your ability to operate at a strategic level, focus your resume on leadership competencies, particularly those related to: